 In a career spanning both private and public practice, Steven A. Engel is a leading litigator and counselor, acting as an advocate in high-profile trial and appellate matters and advising clients on their most sensitive and complex legal issues.
-Mr. Engel has appeared in courts across the country, handling a wide range of civil litigation matters, including administrative law, commercial litigation, constitutional law and securities cases.
-He also regularly counsels clients in connection with government, congressional and internal investigations.
+Mr. Engel is the Chair of Dechert’s Appellate and Regulatory Litigation Group and has appeared in courts across the country, handling a wide range of civil litigation matters, including administrative law, commercial litigation, constitutional law and securities cases.
+He regularly counsels clients on challenges to agency regulations and in connection with government, congressional and internal investigations.

 Before his appointment as Assistant Attorney General in 2017, Mr. Engel had been a partner at Dechert since 2009 and previously served as Deputy Assistant Attorney General for the Department of Justice’s Office of Legal Counsel.
 Mr. Engel clerked on the U.S. Supreme Court for Associate Justice Anthony M. Kennedy and on the U.S. Court of Appeals for the Ninth Circuit for Judge Alex Kozinski.

-Mr. Engel has been nationally ranked as a leading lawyer in The Legal 500 U.S. and Benchmark Litigation.
+Mr. Engel is a member of the Advisory Committee on Rules for the U.S. Court of Appeals for the District of Columbia Circuit, an Adjunct Professor at the Antonin Scalia School of Law at George Mason University, and the Chief Justice William H. Rehnquist Distinguished Practitioner in Residence at the C. Boyden Gray Center for the Study of the Administrative State.
+He has been nationally ranked as a leading lawyer in The Legal 500 USA and Benchmark Litigation.
 Mr. Engel has frequently commented on legal subjects in numerous publications, including The New York Times, The Washington Post, The Wall Street Journal and USA Today, and has appeared on national news programs as a legal analyst, including on MSNBC, CNN, Fox News Channel and the Fox Business Network.
 Mr. Engel has testified on several occasions before committees of the U.S. House of Representatives and the Senate.

 Complex Civil Litigation